To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 With guaranteed universal life, your premiums and interest rate are fixed for the life of the policy.
 These policies also have a no-lapse guarantee as long as you pay your premiums (even if the cash value drops to zero).
 But this also means that the cash value is always extremely minimal.
 Still, this could be your best option if your primary concern is having a guaranteed death benefit for your survivors.

 Universal life insurance coverage can range from $25,000 to $1 million or more.
 The higher the coverage, the higher the premium payments.
 Premium costs vary widely based on the amount of coverage you choose, your age, whether you’re a smoker and any health conditions you have.
-To get a better idea of what you can expect to pay, compare life insurance rates from one of our affiliates.

 Universal life can be an excellent option for people who want life insurance but don’t want fixed premium payments for the rest of their lives.
 It’s by far the most flexible type of life insurance you can find.
 However, managing universal life policies can be complicated, especially if you’re not financially savvy.